-Prerequisites: CO109 (C- grade or better), the equivalent, or enrollment in CW101 and permission of the instructor.
+Prerequisites: Enrollment in CW101 and permission of the instructor.

 Explores the fundamentals of journalism and news writing and reporting: how to compile a fair, balanced and comprehensive news story; news writing style; the art of the news interview; obituary writing; fire and police reporting; the news beat system; and feature story writing.